hoya9802/DL_Pytorch/README.md

 # DenseNet_Pytorch

-* If you want to know about information of DenseNet click here -> [Papaer Review - DenseNet](https://hoya9802.github.io/paper-review/DenseNet/)
+* If you want to know about the information of DenseNet click here -> [Papaer Review - DenseNet](https://hoya9802.github.io/paper-review/DenseNet/)

 ## Environment of Implementation